Does Car Insurance Cover Injuries to Passengers?

 Scenarios where coverage may not apply:

-• You caused the accident and carry only liability coverage with no PIP or MedPay: Your own passengers won't have a direct insurance source through your policy.
+• You carry liability-only coverage with no PIP or MedPay, and caused the accident: Your own passengers won't have a direct coverage source through your policy.

-• The at-fault driver is uninsured and you have no uninsured motorist (UM) coverage: Your passengers may have no recourse beyond their own health insurance.
+• The at-fault driver is uninsured, and you have no UM coverage: Your passengers may have no option beyond their own health insurance.

-• Your passenger was the one driving your car with permission and caused a crash: Coverage rules shift depending on whether they have their own policy.
+• Your passenger was driving your car with permission and caused a crash: Coverage rules shift depending on whether they have their own policy.

 • Medical bills exceed your policy limits: You're personally responsible for any costs above what your coverage pays.